Eva Tylová

 Eva Tylová (born 1959, Prague, Czechoslovakia) is a Czech environmentalist and politician.

 She was Czech deputy minister of environment (1998-2002) a director of Czech environmental inspection (ČIZP) in 2002-3 and from 2007.
-Tylová is member of the Czech Green Party (Strana zelených) since 2005 a vicechairman of the Společnost pro trvale udržitelný život (Society for Sustainable Living).
+Tylová is member of the Czech Green Party since 2005 a vicechairman of the Společnost pro trvale udržitelný život (Society for Sustainable Living).

-In 2022, she was again elected as a Representative of the capital city of Prague, as a non-partisan for the Pirates - officially The Czech Pirate Party (in Czech: Česká pirátská strana; liberal progressive political party in the Czech Republic, founded in 2009).
+In 2022, she was again elected as a Representative of the capital city of Prague, as a non-partisan for the Czech Pirate Party.